-Enes Güç, born 1992 in Bursa, Turkey; lives and works in Berlin.
+Enes Güç, born 1992 in Bursa, Turkey; lives and works in Berlin, Germany.

-LABOUR (Colin Hacklander, born 1986 in Minneapolis, USA; Farahnaz Hatam, born 1967 in Tehran, Iran.
-Live and work in Berlin)
+LABOUR (Colin Hacklander, born 1986 in Minneapolis, United States of America; Farahnaz Hatam, born 1967 in Tehran, Iran.
+Live and work in Berlin, Germany).

-Zeynep Schilling, born 1992 in Bursa, Turkey; lives and works in Berlin.
+Zeynep Schilling, born 1992 in Bursa, Turkey; lives and works in Berlin, Germany.

 Sensus Communis is a project that brings together Evelyn Benčičová (visual artist), Enes Güç (animator/3D designer), LABOUR (composers/sound designers), and Zeynep Schilling (graphic designer).
 The artists have previously collaborated on audio-visual shows, multimedia gallery exhibitions, and performances at Berlin Atonal, Sensorium Festival, Dark Mofo Tasmania, and the Czech National Theatre, among others.
 For this project, they worked with Joris Demnard of Ikonospace, a platform to apply 3D technology to the arts, alongside neomento, a virtual reality therapy and research group at Berlin’s Charité hospital.
 During their residency at Callie’s in fall 2020, the group worked on a multi-sensory VR installation titled Sensus Communis.
 The name borrows a Latin term that refers to a mythic sixth sense, which would have the power to unite all of the senses together.